 This is the main positive for most people.
 If you already know what type of consulting you want to do and what type of industry, a boutique makes a lot of sense.
 Although you might struggle to go back if you change your mind, this could suit you well.
 In addition, with a lower number of cohort competitors and higher visibility in a smaller firm, it is possible to progress to the top of your niche at a much faster rate.
 Even if you don’t get a more important job title, you are still much more likely to be included in discussions about the company’s future and corporate strategy.
 There are simply fewer people in the board room!
 On Tom Spencer’s blog, a writer describes how he even used to go on coffee runs with senior executives.

 The atmosphere of boutique consulting appeals to lots of people.
 It isn’t simply a case of lower intensity and less company box-ticking, but people are actually friendlier!
 There won’t be any up-or-out culture and you are much more likely to know the whole office.
-This naturally appeals to the ambitious and the less ambitious alike as rapid progression can be achieved without any of the jostling for position that big consultancies are noted for.
+This naturally appeals to the ambitious and the less ambitious alike as rapid progression can be achieved without any of the jostling for position that big consultancies (like the big 4 consulting firms) are noted for.

 Last but not least, the time commitments at a boutique are almost always smaller.
 Unlike at a boutique bank, where their hours are notoriously insane, at a boutique consultancy the pressure to work long hours will be considerably less.

 Firstly, that is because there is less bureaucracy.
 There are usually fewer points to score by staying late.
 Since the culture is much more office focused, rather than doctrinal, it is unusual that there will be any real competition around staying late and doing performative dirty work.
 In addition, there will be fewer hours spent jumping through corporate hoops, like endless training programmes and company mumbo-jumbo.